Snoring, Sleep Apnea and Sleep Studies: What You Need to Know

 People snore for many reasons, some of which can be temporary and not too serious (such as nasal congestion or a bad sleep position).
-Additionally, for some people, it may even take switching an old mattress to something new to help with the snoring.
+For some people, it could be as simple as switching your old mattress to something new to help with the snoring.
 According to bestmattress-reviews, more and more companies are finding ways to create mattresses to help meet certain requirements.
-And with there being a number of options for mattress types, this may be something worth looking into before making any decisions, especially as sleep is important for everyone.
+With there being such an increase in the choices and quality of mattresses, this may be something worth looking into to help stop your snoring and ensure that you sleep like a baby.
 However, snoring that occurs with other symptoms, such as pauses in breathing while asleep, issues with focus and concentration, headaches and other related issues can be an indication of Obstructive Sleep Apnea (OSA).

 What is OSA?